 One of many lingering questions Thursday was why the cops hadn't found him earlier.
 Weren't they going door to door?

-Dorner appears to have been staying in a condo 400 feet from
+Dorner appears to have been staying in a condo 400 feet from the command post where hundreds of cops and reporters were milling around.

 Seems almost brazen.
 It wouldn't surprise me if footage turns up of Dorner at one of the press conferences, holding a notebook.